amundsen-io/rfcs/rfcs/046-column-details-access-and-side-panels.md

 If the table metadata gets so long to scroll down, we could use tabs to break up the content e.g. move the Issues to separate tab:

 ![Tabs for table metadata panel](../assets/046/future-tabs-for-table-metadata.png)

+### Dedicated column page

+As @mgorsk1 has suggested, we could add a full, dedicated column page in the future, when the column details and metadata scales up so much that it no longer fits inside the side panel.